Joby Aviation Flies Air Taxi From JFK to Manhattan, Stock Jumps 8%

 The Catch

-Joby has $53mn in TTM revenue and a negative forward P/E of -18.9x.
-Those numbers tell you this is still a company spending far more than it earns, funded by the promise of a market that doesn't exist yet.
-The stock has been public since 2021, and the core question has never changed: when does the FAA actually certify this aircraft for commercial passenger flights?
+Joby has $53mn in trailing-twelve-month revenue and a negative forward P/E of -18.9x.
+The company spends far more than it earns, funded by the promise of a market that doesn't exist yet.
+The stock has been public since 2021.
+The core question hasn't changed: when does the FAA actually certify this aircraft for commercial passenger flights?

 Bottom Line

-This is a legitimate engineering milestone and a smart piece of marketing.
-Flying JFK to Manhattan is the kind of thing that gets on the evening news and stays in institutional investors' minds.
-But at $53mn TTM revenue and deep losses, this remains a bet on regulatory timing, not fundamentals.
+This is a real engineering milestone and a sharp piece of marketing.
+Flying JFK to Manhattan is the kind of thing that makes the evening news and sticks with institutional investors.
+But at $53mn TTM revenue and deep losses, Joby remains a bet on regulatory timing, not fundamentals.
 The $18 street-high target assumes a lot goes right on schedule.

-Watch the upcoming earnings call for two things: cash burn rate and any specific language on FAA certification timing.
-If Joby gives a date, this stock re-rates.
+Two things to listen for on the upcoming earnings call: cash burn rate and specific language on FAA certification timing.
+If Joby gives a date, the stock re-rates.
 If they don't, the demo was just a demo.

 For a full breakdown of Joby Aviation's financials, generate a free report at basisreport.com/stock/joby.